Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		metaprogramming is the broadest concept
 		any language is metaprogramming for ℝeal computational instructions; EG RISCy binary

-		we need social hierarchy; metaˣprogrammers
+		we need social hierarchy; (meta)ˣprogrammers

-		meta⁰: ℝeal computational instructions
+		(meta)⁰: ℝeal computational instructions
-		meta¹: language users
+		(meta)¹: language users
-		meta²: "metaprogramming"; using the language
+		(meta)²: "metaprogramming"; using the language
-		meta³: language modifiers (preprocessors); changing the language
-		meta⁴: language researchers; reinventing the wheel
+		(meta)³: language modifiers (preprocessors); changing the language (meta)⁴: language researchers; reinventing the wheel
-		meta⁵: using one language to write code in another language, which could be the same language...but that's what compilers/interpreters/ETC do anyway
+		(meta)⁵: using one language to write code in another language, which could be the same language...but that's what compilers/interpreters/ETC do anyway

 		changing the language is like in Futurama; where the DME moves the ℝeality around the ship, instead of moving the ship around within the ℝeality https://theinfosphere.org/Dark_Matter_Engines